Fauna of Puerto Rico: Amphibians and reptiles

 Puerto Rico's herpetofauna consists of 25 amphibian species and 61 reptile species.
 The majority of West Indian terrestrial reptile clade is believed to have arrived by flotsam dispersion from South America.
 Little evidence exists to support the alternative hypothesis of proto-Antillean vicariance.
-Other terrestrial herpetofauna are believed to have arrived to the West Indies (and Puerto Rico) by the same method and subsequently undergone vicarization by banks or islands.
+Other terrestrial herpetofauna are believed to have arrived to the West Indies (and Puerto Rico) by the same method and subsequently undergone vicariance by banks or islands.
 As a result, Puerto Rico, and the Caribbean in general, has one of the highest percentages of endemism among amphibians and reptiles in the world.
 Amphibian species in Puerto Rico belong to four families: Bufonidae (2 species), Hylidae (3), Leptodactylidae (18) and Ranidae (2).
 Reptiles include turtles (freshwater and marine), lizards, worm lizards, snakes and a caiman.

 All species of Ranidae and Hylidae occurring in Puerto Rico are introduced.
 One species from the family Bufonidae, the cane toad, is introduced while the other, the Puerto Rican crested toad, is endemic and critically endangered.
 The cane toad was introduced to Puerto Rico in the 1920s to control the populations of white-grub (Phyllophaga spp.), a sugar cane pest.
 All species from the family Leptodactylidae are native to the region.
 Of the 18 Leptodactylidae species, 17 are from the genus Eleutherodactylus and are commonly known in Puerto Rico as coquís.
 Three of these, the web-footed coquí, the golden coqui and the mottled coqui, are likely to be extinct.
 The golden coqui is the only live-bearing species from the family Leptodactylidae and Cook's robber frog (E. cooki) is the only Eleutherodactylus sp. that exhibits sexual dimorphism in both size and color.
 The common coquí (Eleutherodactylus coqui) is an unofficial national symbol of Puerto Rico and an important aspect of Puerto Rican culture.
 Since 14 of the 17 coquís are endemic to the archipelago, a common phrase used by Puerto Ricans to assert their national pride is "De aquí como el coquí" (From here Puerto Rico like the coquí).